Please ensure Javascript is enabled for purposes of website accessibility

 Many or all of the products here are from our partners that compensate us.
 It’s how we make money.
 But our editorial integrity ensures our experts’ opinions aren’t influenced by compensation.
 Terms may apply to offers listed on this page.

-If your desk is awash with monthly bills, including high-interest credit card bills, you're not alone.
-In fact, a report from The Ascent shows that the average unsecured loan balance is $9,896.
+If your desk is awash with monthly bills, you're not alone.
+In fact, the latest research from The Ascent shows that the average unsecured loan balance is $9,896.

-One of the smartest financial moves to make is getting a debt consolidation loan.
+One of the smartest financial moves to make is getting the best debt consolidation loan, especially if you want a lower interest rate or to combine multiples debt payments into one.

 Prequalify without impacting your credit score